 - Receiver: Converts the amplified signal back to the acoustic signal and sends it to the ear canal.

 - Electronic Circuitry: Electric circuit inside hearing aid for its functioning.

 In this article, we will make you aware of the different types and technologies available in the hearing aid industry.
 Then after we will help you learn the major differences between all technology level so that you can choose the right one for you.

-Behind the ear hearing aid (BTE hearing aid): This type of hearing aid may be the choice for you if you are suffering from deafness and your ear canals are very small.
-It will sit comfortably behind your ear transmitting sound through a tube to either a dome that rests at your ear canal or an earmold that sits inside your ear.
+Behind the ear hearing aid (BTE hearing aid): It will sit comfortably behind your ear transmitting sound through a tube to either a dome that rests at your ear canal or an earmold that sits inside your ear.